DoumanAsh/mp3lame-sys/README.md

 This is static only build with bundled version 3.100 (latest as of 2022/12/08)

+There is safe and convenient wrapper over it: https://github.com/DoumanAsh/mp3lame-encoder

 ## Features

 - `decoder` - Enables MPG library decoding under GPL;